bids-standard/bids-specification/src/99-appendices/03-hed.md

 ...
 ```

-The direct approach requires that each line in the events file must be
+The direct approach requires that each line in the events file be
 annotated.
 Since there are typically thousands of events in each experiment,
 this method of annotation is usually not convenient unless the annotations are
 automatically generated.
 In many experiments, the event instances fall into a